 Types of Coffee in Vietnam

-1) Ca Phe Sua Da
+1. Ca Phe Sua Da

-2) Egg Coffee
+2. Egg Coffee

-3) Coconut Coffee
+3. Coconut Coffee

-4) Weasel Coffee
+4. Weasel Coffee

-5) Yoghurt Coffee
+5. Yoghurt Coffee

-6) Banana Coffee
+6. Banana Coffee

 Where to Find the Best Coffee in Vietnam

-Just as the name sounds, this colourful cafe is covered in post-it notes from the ground, tables, chairs, fans, up to the ceiling.
-These are notes written by strangers from all over the world who visit Hanoi, write their heart out and then stick it in the cafe.
+1. The Note CoffeeJust as the name sounds, this colorful cafe is covered in post-it notes from the ground, tables, chairs, and fans, up to the ceiling.
+These are notes written by strangers from all over the world who visit Hanoi, write their hearts out and then stick it in the cafe.
 You can spend hours here just reading notes from strangers while sipping on some of the most freshly brewed coffee.

 Price for a Cup of Coffee: $2 for a

-2) Cafe Giang
+2. Cafe Giang

-Location: 39 Nguyen Huan, Hoan Kiem, Hanoi Price for a Cup of Coffee: $1
+Location: 39 Nguyen Huan, Hoan Kiem, Hanoi

-3. U CafeSituated on the riverside, this small eco-friendly cafe is a Hoi An favourite.
+3. U CafeSituated on the riverside, this small eco-friendly cafe is a Hoi An favorite.
 Don’t expect air conditioning or luxurious interiors, this cafe is all about being environmentally friendly.
 Started by the efforts of a Japanese humanitarian, Reiko Usuda, who was working on a water purification research project, this cafe uses an eco-biological sewer system to filter the water for your coffee.
-Besides that, they use organic herbs to make Vietnamese and Japanese style snacks to munch on while sipping on lovely coffee.
+Besides, they use organic herbs to make Vietnamese and Japanese-style snacks while sipping lovely coffee.

-Location: 120 Huyen Tran Chua, Hoi An Price per Person: $6
+Location: 120 Huyen Tran Chua, Hoi An

-4. The Workshop CoffeeHo Chi Minh city’s first speciality roaster, the Workshop Coffee is a wonderfully functional space for coffee lovers who want to work on their laptop, read a book or just chat with friends, all while sipping on fresh brews.
-Located up in an old, dilapidated building, this striking coffee shop has a rustic look in terms of their tables, chairs, staircase, and brick decor.
-Slightly more towards the expensive side, the Workshop Coffee is a must try if you’re in Ho Chi Minh.
+4. The Workshop CoffeeHo Chi Minh city’s first specialty roaster, the Workshop Coffee, is a wonderfully functional space for coffee lovers who want to work on their laptop, read a book, or chat with friends, all while sipping on fresh brews.
+Located in an old, dilapidated building, this striking coffee shop has a rustic look regarding its tables, chairs, staircase, and brick decor.
+Slightly more towards the expensive side, the Workshop Coffee is a must-try if you’re in Ho Chi Minh.

-Location: 27 Ngo Duc Ke, Ho Chi Minh Price per Person: $6
+Location: 27 Ngo Duc Ke, Ho Chi Minh

-5. Trieu Viet Vuong StreetNot just one cafe, imagine an entire street full of old and new, big and small cafes serving some of the best Vietnamese coffee.
-Walk down this famous street of Hanoi, taking in the aroma of coffee beans, trying different varieties of coffee while experiencing the true Vietnamese culture.
+5. Trieu Viet Vuong StreetNot just one cafe imagine an entire street full of old and new, big and small cafes serving some of the best Vietnamese coffee.
+Walk down this famous street of Hanoi, taking in the aroma of coffee beans and trying different varieties of coffee while experiencing the true Vietnamese culture.
 Don’t forget to get some Instagram-worthy pictures.